tannerwj/slate/source/index.html.md

 This documentation is organized into days, with specific terminology associated with those days.
 If you're having trouble during a specific day's tasks, reference this documentation by visiting the day's task terminology and consulting with it.
 Below, we'll start out my introducing some common terms you should know:

 ## Cybersecurity
 Cybersecurity is a field study that deals with internet security.
 All over the world, people and devices are connected to the internet.
 At the same time, people with bad intentions attempt to gain control of these devices or steal information from these people.
-The aim of cybersecurity is to make the web a a safe space and prevent these malicious individuals from getting past the internet's defenses.
+The aim of cybersecurity is to make the web a safe space and prevent these malicious individuals from getting past the internet's defenses.
 ## Penetration Test
 A penetration test is a practice that is conducted by having cybersecurity professionals attack a computer, network, or website in order to determine whether or not the defenses put in place will successfully repel against hackers.
 ## Ethics